Solar architecture: History

 Active solar architecture involves the moving of heat and/or coolness between a temporary heat storage medium and a building, typically in response to a thermostat's call for heat or coolness within the building.
 While this principle sounds useful in theory, significant engineering problems have thwarted almost all active solar architecture in practice.
 The most common form of active solar architecture, rock bed storage with air as a heat transfer medium, usually grew toxic mold in the rock bed which was blown into houses, along with dust and radon in some cases.

 A more complex and modern incarnation of solar architecture was introduced in 1954 with the invention of the photovoltaic cell by Bell Labs.
 Early cells were extremely inefficient and therefore not widely used, but throughout the years government and private research has improved the efficiency to a point where it is now a viable source of energy.

 Universities were some of the first buildings to embrace the idea of solar energy.
 In 1973, the University of Delaware built Solar One, which was one of the world's first solar-powered houses.

 As photovoltaic technologies keep advancing, solar architecture becomes easier to accomplish.
-In 1998 Subhendu Guha developed photovoltaic shingles, and recently a company called Oxford Photovoltaics has developed perovskite solar cells that are thin enough to incorporate into windows.
+In 1998 Guha Subhendu developed photovoltaic shingles, and recently a company called Oxford Photovoltaics has developed perovskite solar cells that are thin enough to incorporate into windows.
 Although the windows are not scaled to a size that can be taken advantage of on a commercial level yet, the company believes that the outlook is promising.